 We will be using the Do-more Designer software, which comes with a simulator.
 This fully functional program is offered free of charge at automation direct.

 Define the task:

 Shift Register – Conveyor Reject

 What has to happen?

-A start pushbutton (NO) is used to start the conveyor and a stop pushbutton (NC) is used to stop.
-Sensor B detects product on the conveyor belt and sensor A will detect if it is too large and needs to be rejected.
-The product is tracked along the conveyor belt and when under the reject station the Reject Blow Off will expel the bad product.
-Product is randomly placed on the conveyor belt, so an incremental encoder is used to track the conveyor movement.
-The reset pushbutton (NO) will signal that all of the product on the conveyor has been removed between the sensors and reject blow off.
+A start pushbutton (NO) is used to start the conveyor, and a stop pushbutton (NC) is used to stop.
+Sensor B detects a product on the conveyor belt, and sensor A will see if it is too large and needs to be rejected.
+The product is tracked along the conveyor belt, and when under the reject station, the Reject Blow Off will expel the wrong product.
+The product is randomly placed on the conveyor belt, so an incremental encoder is used to track the conveyor movement.
+The reset pushbutton (NO) will signal that all of the product on the conveyor has been removed between the sensors and reject blow-off.

 Define the Inputs and Outputs:

 PLC Connections for the Shift Register Conveyor Example

 Inputs: Start Switch – On/Off (Normally Open) – NO Stop Switch – On/Off (Normally Closed) – NC Reset Switch – On/Off – NO Motor Encoder – On/Off – This will give a discrete signal when the conveyor is moving.
 It picks up the movement of the freewheel.
 Sensor A (Part Reject) – On/Off – NO Sensor B (Part Present) – On/Off – NO

 Outputs: Motor – On/Off (Conveyor Run) Air Blow Off – On/Off (Reject)